Your plan B needs a plan B

 NANCY LUBLIN: I went to see Ibsen’s A Doll’s House at the theater.
 Tenth row center, sitting to my left: Donald Trump.
 Sitting to his left: some skinny blond I didn’t recognize.
 And he’s eating Milk Duds, like shoving them in his mouth, fistfuls at a time.
 And I look at him and I’m like, “do you need to own the company or are those available in the lobby?”
-And he says, “Ahaha,” grabs the box from the skinny woman him and hands them to me – because I don’t think she’s anything but tofu and water.
-And and so I eat the Milk Duds and we strike up a conversation and he says, “So what do you do?”
+And he says, “Ahaha,” grabs the box from the skinny woman next to him and hands them to me – because I don’t think she’s anything but tofu and water.
+And, and, so I eat the Milk Duds and we strike up a conversation and he says, “So what do you do?”

 REID HOFFMAN: That’s Nancy Lublin.
 And what does she do?
 She builds nonprofits the way Donald Trump builds skyscrapers.
 Her organizations are huge, tremendous, big-league stuff.
 Believe me.

 When Nancy accidentally sat next to Trump in that theater, she had just launched her first non-profit, Dress for Success.
 The organization started as a clothing drive to help women on welfare dress for job interviews.
 She collected pantsuits, pearls, pumps.
 You name it, Nancy had it piling up in her teeny apartment.
 She figured Trump might have a spare storage room somewhere in his real estate empire.
 So she started pitching.

 HOFFMAN: They’re off to a rocky start.
 No matter.
 Nancy keeps pushing.

 LUBLIN: I call a friend and say you got to give me the name of his personal assistant.
 She says, “It’s Norma Foerderer,” who was famously his assistant for decades.
 I go to Blockbuster — again this is a long time ago — And I get a giant box of Milk Duds and I get in a cab and I say, “Take me to Trump Tower.”